 The mental health charity Mind have found that more than half of adults (60%) and over two thirds of young people (68%) said their mental health got worse during lockdown.
 Young people and those with pre-existing mental health conditions were particularly effected – and employees who had been furloughed also reported a slight decline in their wellbeing compared to others.

 What should employers do?

 It is well known that many employees do not feel comfortable in speaking up about poor mental health; this is unlikely to change following the pandemic.

-Employers will need to adapt a range of measures to support employees experiencing poor mental health as a result of COVID-19.
+Employers will need to adapt a range of measures to support employees experiencing poor mental health as a result of COVID-19 and its effects on society and the economy.
 Measures will need to range from supporting employees to regain an effective work-life balance and addressing fears about return to work, right through to support for severe mental health conditions.
-Some employers, particularly those who have employees working in front line response roles, must start to act now to put necessary support in place.
+Employers, particularly those who have employees working in front line response roles, should act now to put necessary support in place.